dlord/minecraft-docker/README.md

 It is highly preferred to start the container with `-it`.
 This is needed in order to allow executing console commands via `docker exec`.
-This also allows Spigot to safely shutdown when stopping the container via `docker stop`.
+This also allows the Minecraft server to safely shutdown when stopping the container via `docker stop`.
 See the `Scripting` section for more details.

 ### Commands